Avaneesh40585/WebDev-Projects/TinDog/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact the author.
+For any questions or suggestions, feel free to open an issue or contact me.

 ---